-You’re having this big, bulky guide book that’s supposed to navigate you through the country?
-Well, you better leave it at home: Everywhere you go, at every town or city, you’ll be supplied not only with a variety of good maps, you’ll also get flyers and brochures of what to do and where to go – in abundance.
+You’re having this big, bulky guidebook to navigate through the country?
+Well, you better leave it at home.
+Everywhere you go, in every town or city, you’ll be supplied not only with a variety of good maps.
+You’ll also get flyers and brochures of what to do and where to go in abundance.

-Another fictitious work that enriched my travels and allowed me to understand Japanese life a bit better was the series Tokyo Girl.
-It can be streamed on amazon.
+Another fictitious work that truly enriched my travels and allowed me to understand Japanese life a bit better was the series Tokyo Girl.
+You can stream it on amazon.

 This show follows stunningly beautiful Aya over eleven episodes through about twenty years of her life.
 Moving from job to job, jiggling her career and her love life, twitching her own wishes and society’s expectations.